letoram/arcan/src/tools/README.md

 extending its feature-set or providing command-line wrappers for engine features.

+## Acfgfs
+This tools is built separately and provides a virtual filesystem for working with the format that durden (and others) provide over a domain socket as means of accessing configuration 'as a file'.
+It depends on FUSE3 and an OS that has an implementation for it.

 ## Aclip
 This tool is built separately and provides clipboard integration, similarly to how 'xclip' works for Xorg.